kemalat/codility-lessons/java-core.md

 ### equals() vs hashCode()
-equals() and hashCode() are different methods and hashCode method should not be used to check if two object references are same.
-Reason: hashCode just returns int value for an Object, even two different objects can have same hashCode integer.
+equals() and hashCode() are different methods and hashCode method should not be used to check if two object references are same. hashCode just returns int value for an object, even two different objects can have same hashCode integer.
 The value returned by hashCode() is the object's hash code, which is the object's memory address in hexadecimal. equals() checks if the two object references are same.
 If two objects are equal then their hashCode must be the same, but the reverse is not true.

 ### sleep() vs wait()
 sleep() is a method which is used to pause the process for few seconds or the time we want to.
 But in case of wait() method, thread goes in waiting state and it won’t come back automatically until we call the notify() or notifyAll().